dgascoin-Axway/axway-open-docs/content/en/docs/cass_admin/cass_backup-restore/cassandra_automated_br.md

 2. Run the following command
 ```
-axway-cassandra-tool restore -k <your keyspace name> -s <your snapshot name>
+apigw-backup-tool restore -k <your keyspace name> -s <your snapshot name>
 ```

 The tool will perform several task to restore your cluster, the whole process might take times, depending on the data you have on your backup.